kreshnikxhangolli/matura-albania-Lite/README.txt

+This RShiny web application enables Albanian high school graduates to use a naive classifier to calculate their chances of being admitted to Albanian public universities.
+Please read "Full_Project_Report.pdf" for more details.

 This is the Lite version of the project containing only core files to run the application (RDS and app.R).
-Lite versionion improves first time download when the application is run with shiny::runGitHub().
+Lite version improves first time download when the application is run with shiny::runGitHub().
 The full version includes datasets and R scripts for data wrangling.
 Please refer to repository "matura-albania"

 Installation instructions for R users.